NextUrban/Livability_by_Twitter/README.md

 Note: In case of recieving new errors, you may search the error message to lead you the new answers.
 Moreover, ocassionally you might need to regenerate the authentication keys only at the first connection attempt.

-More details regarding the data characteristics are provided below:
+Furthur details regarding the data characteristics are provided below:

  * [Data dictionary](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object)
  * [geospatial metadata](https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object)